 Add the rest of your tomato sauce to the top of the shells and top each shell with some mozzarella cheese.

 I’m always inclined to add a large amount of cheese to dishes like this, but I would really recommend keeping the cheese light in this instance.
 The filling is really the star of the show and very delicious and rich on its own.
 So just a small amount of cheese should do the trick.

 Cover this dish loosely with foil and bake it at 350 degrees for about 30 minutes.

 Then crank up the heat to 400 and remove the foil.
 Bake it for another 15 minutes just so the tops of the pasta gets slightly browned.

-Serve these suckers with some fresh chopped chives!
+Serve these Sweet Potato Stuffed Shells with some fresh chopped chives!

 These were a delicious winter dinner and the leftovers were perfect also.
 Betsy and I ate these shells for a few days and I never got sick of them.